Building the Case for Reframing

 Key Point: Reframing human services takes focus and dedication, but there are practical steps that we can take to incorporate reframing into our communications.

-The National Reframing Initiative has tools and learning opportunities to help your organization adopt the reframing recommendations.
-We can also help create a plan for sustainability.
+The National Reframing Initiative has tools and learning opportunities to help your organization adopt and sustain the reframing recommendations.

 - Be prepared to propose ideas for how your organization can start to incorporate reframing in its primary communications or new initiatives.